 When an offer period begins, the offeree company must announce, as soon as possible, details of all classes of relevant securities issued by the company, together with the numbers of such securities in issue.
 An offeror or potential named offeror must also announce the same details relating to its relevant securities following any announcement identifying it as an offeror or potential offeror, unless it has stated that its offer is likely to be solely in cash.
-In the announcement, the offeree company, the offeror or potential named offeror should remind their respective associates to disclose their dealings in any securities of the offeree company, or in the case of securities that are offered as consideration under an offer.
+In the announcement, the offeree company, the offeror or potential named offeror should remind their respective associates to disclose their dealings in any securities of the offeree company, or in the case of securities exchange offer, any securities in the same class as the securities that are offered as consideration under an offer.
 The text of Note 11 to Rule 22 should also be included in any announcement commencing an offer period.